-To find a Family Planning Clinic in your area visit your campus nurse, check the notice board outside the Medical Room
+To find a Contraceptive/Sexual Health Clinic in your area visit your campus nurse, check the notice board outside the Medical Room

 General information regarding contraception can be obtained from your Campus Nurse/Medical Room.

 For more information visit the Family Planning website.